Text-to-Donate & Mobile Giving: Nonprofit Guide

 Average Gift Size (AGS) : Total dollars raised divided by number of gifts.
 Typical: $35-75.
 Track by campaign and donor segment.

 Conversion Rate : Percentage of SMS clicks that complete donations.
-Target: 25-35%.
+Establish your own baseline in the first campaign, then set a target against it.

 Donor Retention : Percentage of text-to-donate donors who give again within 12 months.
-Target: 25-40% (vs. 20% average for new donors).
+Set your target from your own current first-year retention rate rather than a published average.

 Lifetime Value (LTV) : Total predicted future donations from a text-to-donate donor.
-Typical: $250-500 (if retained and stewardship is strong).
+Derive it from your own retention curve and average gift rather than a sector figure, since it varies widely by cause and stewardship quality.

 Return on Investment (ROI) : [(Revenue - Costs) / Costs] × 100.
 Target: Positive (meaning revenue generated should meaningfully exceed platform costs).